 Times New Roman lends itself for body text in any publication that needs to have a classic yet practical look.
-Combining excellent legibility with good economy, it is used a lot for books and newspaper.
-Times New Roman is not very suitable for on-screen usage although it is one the web-safe fonts judged to be available on every computer worldwide.
+Combining excellent legibility with good economy, it is used a lot for books and newspapers.
+Times New Roman is not very suitable for on-screen usage although it is one of the web-safe fonts judged to be available on every computer worldwide.

 Even though nobody ever got fired for using Times, it is one of those typefaces that have been used so much that it annoys some people.
 Plantin and Musee are interesting alternatives to Times.
 Georgia is very similar but somewhat wider.

 Stanley Morison together with Starling Burgess and Victor Lardent designed Times New Roman for the British newspaper The Times.
 Although initially created for newsprint, it quickly became the leading type for books on Monotype, Linotype, and Intertype typesetting machines.
 Over the years, many variants were added, such as a version for small type (Times Ten), one for office use (Times Europa Office) or for headlines (Times Eighteen).